TCLee-tech/Google-Challenge-Labs/Build a Website on Google Cloud Challenge Lab/Build a Website on Google Cloud Challenge Lab.md

 ### Task 2.
 Create a kubernetes cluster and deploy the application
 Now that you have the image created and sitting in the container registry, it's time to create a cluster to deploy it to.

 You've been told to deploy all of your resources in the *ZONE, e.g. us-east4-a* zone, so first you'll need to create a GKE cluster for it.
-Start with a 3 node cluster to begin with.
+Start with a 3-node cluster to begin with.

 1. Create your cluster as follows:
     - Cluster name: *Cluster Name, e.g. fancy-cluster-494*